The Enchanted Pig: The Three Stars

+The Piglet with Curly Hair

 Folklorist and ethnologue Adolf Schullerus provided the summary of a tale from "Nieder-Eidisch" (Ideciu de Jos) with the title Kraushaarferkel ("The Piglet with Curly Hair").
 In this tale, a queen is unpeeling an apple for herself, when her son comes in and eats the apple.
 The queen calls her son a swine; he turns into a piglet and runs into the forest.
 Meanwhile, a poor couple in the forest wishes for a son, even if he is a pig.
 Suddenly, the piglet appears to them, and the couple adopt him as their son.
 Years pass; and the piglet asks his adoptive father to go to the king and ask for the princess's hand in marriage.
 The king hears the old man's proposition, and orders him to fulfill tree tasks: to build a copper bridge, with trees blooming with flowers and with ripe and unripen fruits, then to build a silver bridge, and finally a golden bridge.
 The piglet fulfills the three tasks and gets to marry the princess.
 On the wedding night, the piglet takes off the porcine skin and becomes a youth "more beautiful than anyone else under the sun".
 On Sunday, the queen visits her daughter, who tells her that her husband is a man underneath it.
 The queen then advises her to give a sleeping potion to the pig, take the pigskin and burn it in the oven.
 The princess follows her instructions.
 The next morning, the human piglet looks for his covering, but does not find it.
 He then tells the princess his curse would have been lifted in one year, but now she will have to find him in the dark world, and vanishes.
 The princess goes to her parents to cry, but decides to go looking for him in iron shoes, seven dresses and with an iron cane.
 She passes by the Evening Star, who gives her a copper nut; the Moon, who gives her a silver nut, and thirdly the Sun, who gives her a golden nut.
 Finally, she reaches the dark world, where she learns her husband is to be married to the queen of the dark world.
 The princess then cracks open the nuts to produce three dresses (one copper, another silver, and the third golden), and waits by the church's door for the queen of the dark world.
 She bribes the queen with the dresses for one night with the human prince.
 She fails on the first two nights, but manages to wake him up on the third night.
 Her now human husband hears her woes of "wanting to be released from this burden"; he touches her and she gives birth to a golden-haired son.